mongodb/docs-realm/source/includes/appschema-configuration.rst

               | Array<String>
             - An array of URLs that incoming requests may originate from.
-If you define any allowed request origins, then Realm blocks any incoming request from an origin that is not listed.
+If you define any allowed request origins, then {+service-short+} blocks any incoming request from an origin that is not listed.

               Request origins are URLs with the following form: